ThinkIQ-Labs/Flic-Integration/README.md

 - Power up the Flic Hub using USB power.
 - Use the phone app to detect and add the Hub.
-- Unless the factory password was modified You'll want to use the password from the back of the Hub.
+- Unless the factory password was modified, you'll want to use the password from the back of the Hub.
 - For the Hub to be able to communicate with the SMIP, you'll need to configure internet access either using WiFi or an Ethernet connection.

 ### Step 3: Configure more Buttons.
 Improve your Workflows.